 - If you’re a poker player, try to play in tournaments to minimize your losses.

 There are some of you reading this that are obviously more experiences gamblers.
 But for a non-regular gambler going to a casino or poker game, be sure to stay in the comfort zone.
+It might be worth starting out with the less risky games such as using a scratch card casino, and working your way to other games.
 The worst decisions are when we try to over-complicate things.

 One last piece of advice is if you have a bad night, it isn’t the end of the world.
 Try to minimize the damage and learn from your mistakes.
 When you try to compound your mistakes by making even more impulsive decisions, you will end up making regrettable choices.
 As the song says, know when to walk away; know when to run.